hasnainnaeem/DSA-Assignments-Labs/README.md

-# Data-Stuctures-and-Algorithms-University-Work
+# Data Stuctures and Algorithms University Work
-Labs & assignments for CS250 - Data Structures and Algorithms.
+Labs & assignments of CS250 - Data Structures and Algorithms.
 Well-known algorithms & data structures are imlplemented using C++.
-Generic programming is also used for multiple datatypes.
+In assignments, generic programming is used to handle multiple datatypes.